CERA 0: A Refresher Course in Financial Mathematics & Risk Measurement

 We offer a series of four training courses and exams (through DAV) to all actuaries who want to deepen their knowledge in Enterprise Risk Management and gain the international ERM-credential CERA.
 The defining characteristics of the CERA-credential as offered by the European Actuarial Academy are:

-The web session begins with a repetition of basic concepts in probability theory including characteristics of random variables such as moments and quantiles.
-In this context we will also introduce important distribution-based risk measures such as VaR and Expected shortfall.
-In order to prepare the analysis of dynamic financial models we introduce the idea of conditional expectations, we discuss stochastic processes in discrete time.
-The session continues with an introduction to financial mathematics.
+The online course begins with a repetition of basic concepts in probability theory including characteristics of random variables such as moments and quantiles.
+In order to prepare the analysis of dynamic financial models we introduce the idea of conditional expectations and we discuss stochastic processes in discrete time.
+The online session continues with an introduction to financial mathematics.
 We study risk neutral valuation and the hedging of derivatives in discrete-time models.
-The last part of the web session is devoted an introduction to financial mathematics in continuous time.
+The last part of the web session is devoted to an introduction to financial mathematics in continuous time.
 Topics covered include stochastic processes in continuous time such as Brownian motion and the Ito formula, the Black Scholes model and the pricing and hedging of simple stock and bond options.
-The online seminar consists of lectures interspersed by short exercise sessions.
+The web session consists of lectures interspersed by short exercise sessions where participants can apply the probabilistic techniques hands-on.

 The web session is open to all persons who are interested in deepening their quantitative skills in the fields of financial mathematics and risk measurement.

 Since 2005, Jochen Wolf has been Professor for Mathematics and Economics at the Hochschule Koblenz.
 Before, he worked for several years at the German financial supervisor BaFin where he was responsible for various aspects of insurance supervision.
 At BaFin he was also involved in the Solvency II project.
-Prior to joining BaFin, Prof. Wolf held various research positions in stochastic analysis at Universität Jena and at the Université Paris-Nord.
+Prior to joining BaFin, Prof Wolf held various research positions in stochastic analysis at Universität Jena and at the Université Paris-Nord.
 He holds a diploma in mathematics from the Universität Mainz and a doctorate in mathematics (focus probability) from the Universität Jena.
-Professor Wolf is actively involved in the actuarial education at the German actuarial association (DAV).
+Professor Wolf is actively involved in the actuarial education at the German Association of Actuaries (DAV).